-De Vries received his BA/MA in Judaica and Hellenistic Thought (Theology), Public Finance and Political Economy (Law), at Leiden University, and obtained his PhD there in Philosophy of Religion, with a study on Theodor W. Adorno and Emmanuel Levinas, Jürgen Habermas and Jacques Derrida, entitled Theologie im pianissimo.
+De Vries received his BA/MA in Judaica and Hellenistic Thought (Theology), Public Finance and Political Economy (Law), at Leiden University, The Netherlands, and obtained his PhD in Philosophy of Religion, also at Leiden University, with a study on Theodor W. Adorno and Emmanuel Levinas, Jürgen Habermas and Jacques Derrida, entitled Theologie im pianissimo.
 Zwischen Rationalität und Dekonstruktion.

 Before joining NYU, de Vries directed The Humanities Center at Johns Hopkins University (2009-2017), holding the Russ Family Chair in the Humanities with a joint appointment in Philosophy.
 He also taught in the Philosophy departments of Loyola University Chicago and the University of Amsterdam, where he long held the Chair of Metaphysics and its History (1993-2004).
 He co-founded and directed the interdisciplinary Amsterdam School for Cultural Analysis (ASCA, 1998-2004).
 De Vries received visiting positions and fellowships at Harvard, Chicago, Princeton, Brown, Columbia, the Université Saint Louis in Brussels, the University of Amsterdam, the Hebrew University of Jerusalem, and the Université de Paris, Panthéon Sorbonne.